Cmajewski/Cmajewski.github.io/_posts/2020-05-23-rails_associations_has_many_to_many.markdown

 I found that the most important step to my project was planning out the MVC relationships, specifically how my models would be associated.
 I began with a user story, which is a great way to clarify project scope and think about what your ideal user experience entails.

-The user story is a short and simplified story of what the user wants in a new tool or additional capabilities.
+The user story is a short and simplified narrative defining what the user wants in a new tool or additional capabilities.
 User stories are a way to deviate from technical development and instead put the actual user of the project at the center of the conversation.

 *User Story: The desired functionailty from the user's perspective.*